neelriyer/neelriyer.github.io/_posts/2021-01-31-Segment-Satellite-Imagery.md

 For each field plot, a region of interest (ROI) was established manually by choosing the central two rows and mean value of vegetation indices were extracted corresponding to each plot.
 >

-Here's my code to do exactly that.
+Here's my code to extract the region of interest for an ndvi array.

 ```python